ywen407/books-futures-explained/src/6_future_example.md

 # }
 ```

-I added a debug printout of the events the reactor registered interest for so we can observe
+I added a some debug printouts so we can observe a couple of things:
-two things:

 1. How the `Waker` object looks just like the _trait object_ we talked about in an earlier chapter
-2. In what order the events register interest with the reactor
+2. The program flow from start to finish

 The last point is relevant when we move on the the last paragraph.